Research Team

 Hometown: Belmar, NJ

-Degree Program: MA/SSP in School Psychology
+Degree Program: PhD program in School/Clinical Child Psychology

 Research Interests: Acculturation in Latinx youth, Community Involvement, Neighborhood factors that impact child development